MystPi/bella/docs/language.md

 _[back to top](#language-tour)_

-A record is a collection of keys and values.
-The `.` operator is used to access a value with a specific key.
+A record is a collection of keys and values, also known as *fields*.
+The `.` operator is used to access a field.

 ```bella
 let bella =